shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 ```

 Where AD represents Alzheimer's Disease samples and NC represents Normal Control samples.
-Funcitonality has also been implemented to utilise the data paths on Rangpur with the 'Slurm' method
+Funcitonality has also been implemented to utilise the data paths on Rangpur with the 'Slurm' method.

 ## Model Architecture